gnieark/trash-email-alias/README.md

  Change your mysql credentials on  cron/purge.sh and execute/genalias.sh In my case, this files are owned by the unix user "dovecot".

  Add purge.sh on your crontab.
-Evrey 10 minutes is enougth.
+Every 10 minutes is enougth.

  Add the filters on yours sieve rules.
 Sample on this repo ./global.sieve file.